ro468/ro468/README.md

 👋 Hi, I'm Rohini!
 I'm a passionate Data Scientist and AI/ML enthusiast with a strong focus on Natural Language Processing (NLP) and Machine Learning (ML).
-I’m currently pursuing a Master’s in Data Science and exploring cutting-edge research in Retrieval-Augmented Generation (RAG) models.
+I’m currently pursuing a Master’s in Data Science.
 My journey into AI started during my time at Apple, where I developed a keen interest in NLP, which eventually led me to delve deeper into the world of data science and advanced machine learning techniques.

 🚀 What I’m Working On:
 NLP Projects: From building sentiment analysis models to experimenting with RAG systems, I love tackling complex problems in NLP.